 You may be surprised that a To-Do list, as such, isn’t listed amongst these tips, but it’s for a good reason.
 Following a To-Do list is working aimlessly.
 Checking off your most important task is a better sign of a productive day than checking off several less important ones.

 Taking time out to plan your day will help to ensure your tasks are completed in an orderly fashion.
-You might surprise yourself when you see how much you can accomplish within a limited period of time.
+You might surprise yourself when you see how much you can accomplish within a limited period of time, which is often measured with a task timer online these days.

 How many times have you found yourself looking for a piece of paper that doesn’t want to be found, or the file that seems to have disappeared into thin air?
 On a good day, finding those hidden gems can take 5-10 minutes at a time.
 Organising your workspace will prevent this wasted time and ensure your work cycle isn’t broken.